Scientific Program

 Please check back for program updates.

-Organized by: Alicia Didsbury, PhD (The University of Auckland, Auckland, New Zealand)
+Co-Chairs: Alicia Didsbury, PhD (The University of Auckland, Auckland, New Zealand) & Lachlan Dobson, BBioMedSci (University of Sydney, Sydney, Australia)

-This session will highlight innovative cell therapy approaches designed to overcome the unique challenges of treating solid tumours.
-Speakers will cover: next-generation engineered immune cells, strategies to overcome the tumour microenvironment, and translation of novel cellular therapies into early-phase clinical trials, including CAR-T and CAR-NK approaches targeting solid cancers.
+This session will highlight innovative cell therapy approaches designed to address diseases beyond traditional haematological malignancies.
+Speakers will cover: next-generation engineered immune cells, strategies to overcome barriers within solid tumour microenvironment and chronic viral infections, and the translation of novel cellular therapies into early-phase clinical trials.
+Topics will include CAR-T and CAR-NK approaches targeting solid cancers, as well as emerging applications of CAR-T therapy for HIV.

 Speakers